 In the messages released by Pandolfi, Green and Pandolfi recount each other’s version of the 1988 meeting with Hennessey and Weaver at CIA.

-“Concerning your follow-on discussion with Colonel Hennessey after I left the room, was the CIA CI Director still present?
-He was a close friend of Colonel Hennessey and leaned on me pretty hard after Colonel Hennessey complained.”
+Pandolfi inquired, “Concerning your follow-on discussion with Colonel Hennessey after I left the room, was the CIA CI Director still present?
+He was a close friend of Col. Hennessey and leaned on me pretty hard after Col. Hennessey complained.”